 - Crochet Hook size K (10-1/2 inches US / 6-1/2 MM

-The above is a paid version.
+The above version from Maggies Crochet can be found on Etsy.
 You can view it here

 How To Crochet Long Hooded Cape Video

 As you can see the Cape looks beautiful in a range of colors so pick your favorite to suit your own taste and wardrobe.
 It would make a gorgeous gift for a special friend or family member too.
-Get free pattern –> Hooded Cape Crochet Pattern
+You can get your free pattern here

 We’ve found this really handy infographic for you to save on how to read or decode Yarn labels.
 It shows you how to work out Yarn Weight classifications and best uses, calculate Knitting and Crochet Gauges plus Laundering tips for various types of yarn.